 It fits within the EU carry on regulations, so there aren’t any questions about whether you can take it on the plane, but it’s big enough to fit everything I need for a long weekend.

-The Farpoint opens like a suitcase, which makes it easy to pack, and it also has different compartments so you can separate your stuff.
+The Fairview opens like a suitcase, which makes it easy to pack, and it also has different compartments so you can separate your stuff.

 The back section is the largest, and where I pack my clothes and shoes.
 There are internal compression straps so you can fit lots in and it has a separate mesh pocket, which I use to store my chargers and adaptors.

-The bag also has a fold away zipped cover to stop the straps getting caught, if you did want to check it in.
+The bag also has a fold-away zipped cover to stop the straps from getting caught if you did want to check it in.

-When I moved to Australia earlier this year, I took a big suitcase with me and the Osprey Farpoint as my hand luggage.
-This was perfect as I didn’t have to worry about pulling two wheeled bags and now I have my weekend bag in Sydney too.
+When I moved to Australia, I took a big suitcase with me and the Osprey Fairview as my hand luggage.
+This was perfect as I didn’t have to worry about pulling two-wheeled bags and now I have my weekend bag in Sydney too.

 Wheelie Carry On Bag

-Thanks to Osprey for the Farpoint 40.
+Thanks to Osprey for the Fairview 40.
 I’d love to hear your luggage recommendations!